downshift-js/downshift/src/hooks/useSelect/README.md

 > `function(index)` | defaults to a function that generates an ID based on the index

 Used for `aria` attributes and the `id` prop of the element (`li`) you use [`getItemProps`](#getitemprops) with.

+### environment

+> `window` | defaults to `window`

+This prop is only useful if you're rendering downshift within a different `window` context from where your JavaScript is running; for example, an iframe or a shadow-root.
+If the given context is lacking `document` and/or `add|removeEventListener` on its prototype (as is the case for a shadow-root) then you will need to pass in a custom object that is able to provide [access to these properties](https://gist.github.com/Rendez/1dd55882e9b850dd3990feefc9d6e177) for downshift.

 ### circularNavigation